chuangcaleb/wtsa/_poosts/The Greatest Showman Series/This is Me – Analysis.md

 ---
-title: "This is Me – Analysis"
 category: The Greatest Showman Series
 custom_css: showman
 date: 2020-02-14
 aliases: This is Me
 ---

+# This is Me – Analysis

 Admittedly, this song dampened my eyes early.
 It’s a little cliche and cheesy, but resonant in context of what the characters are going through.
 This song was a late entry in the film production, but you should watch the greenlighting workshop footage.